Leixb/yeelight/README.md

 ### Music Mode
 Music mode essentially upgrades the existing connection to a reverse one (the bulb connects to the library), allowing you to send commands without being rate-limited.

 Starting music mode will start a new listening socket, tell the bulb to connect to that, and then close the old connection.
-Use the IP address of the machine where the library/your project runs as the host. (e.g. `192.168.5.23`).
+Use the IP address of the machine where the library/your project runs as the host. (e.g., `192.168.5.23`).

 #### Note
 Make sure to use a 1.X version of Tokio for this to work.